-Both culverts are located on a publicly owned two-lane road that is the access for local residences.
+Culver #1893 is located on a publicly owned two-lane road that is the access for local residences.
 The project construction may need to be phased to keep one lane open or a temporary detour around the project may need to be constructed.
 Any temporary construction impacts would be restored.
 SFEG conducted landowner outreach while conducting habitat surveys of these two streams with positive feedback from the community and willingness to look at larger restoration of wetland and stream buffers upstream of the culverts.
+Temporary construction easements are expected from downstream and upstream properties.